7-75/NEXUS/README.md

 # BRAWLMC-NEXUS
-Nexus system to protect your nexus
+Nexus system to protect your claims/factions/towns

 Join the discord at https://discord.gg/Wpen4EsM